archlinux/archinstall/README.md

 ## How to dual boot with Windows

-`archinstall` can be used to install Arch as dual boot with an existing Windows installation.
+`archinstall` can be used to install Arch alongside an existing Windows installation.
 Below are the necessary steps:
 * After the Windows installation make sure there is some unallocated space for a Linux installation available
 * Boot into the ISO and run`archinstall`